 Funds are provided in the form of loans that do not require collateral or personal guarantees and could be fully forgiven* as long as:

-1. The loan proceeds are used to cover payroll expenses, most mortgage interest, rent, and utility costs over the 8 week period after the loan is made; and
+1. The loan proceeds are used to cover payroll expenses, most mortgage interest, rent, and utility costs over the covered period after the loan is made; and

 2. Employee and compensation levels are maintained.